alterationx10/alterationx10/blog/drafts/smooth-operator.md

 tags: [Scala, ZIO, k8s]
 ---

+## Premise

+The example in this post is about using a kubernetes `CustomResourceDefinition` and `Operator` to simplify our lives as someone who made need to run a lot of infrastructure set up (dare I even say Dev/Ops).

+The example is complete/functioning, but isn't the most robust **solution** for what it does.
+It is meant to be _enough_ to work, and illustrate the concept - but not exactly a model code base :angel:

+## Hey, can you set me up a database?

+Perhaps you're the one with the password/access, or the only person nearby on the team that "knows SQL", but it's part of your daily life to set up databases for people.
+In between your coding work, you run _a lot_ of the following type of
+code:

 ```postgresql
 CREATE DATABASE stuff;
 CREATE USER stuff PASSWORD 'abc123';
 GRANT ALL ON DATABASE stuff TO stuff;
 ```

+But, wait a minute - you've just picked up a nifty framework called `ZIO`, and have decided to automate a bit of you daily todos.

+## Enter ZIO

+Let's create a `SQLService` that will set up a matching database and user:

 ```scala
 trait SQLService {